Codeception/Codeception/docs/03-ModulesAndHelpers.md

 Modules can interact with each other through the `getModule` method.
 Please note that this method will throw an exception if the required module was not loaded.

-Let's imagine that we are writing a module which reconnects to a database.
+Let's imagine that we are writing a module that reconnects to a database.
 It's supposed to use the dbh connection value from the Db module.

 ```php
 <?php